amalv/bukie/docs/covers-fetching.md

 This document explains how book cover images are fetched, stored, and used in the app.

+For the end-to-end 100-book batch workflow (including seeding/import, cover fetching, optimization, and DB sync), see `docs/books-steps.md`.

 ## Overview

 - Goal: replace placeholder covers with real images from Open Library.